1.3.1: Practice with Future Time

 Exercise 3.7: Writing Assignment

-Choose two of the following topics to write a short paragraph (4-6 sentences) for each one.
+Write a short paragraph (4-6 sentences) for each topic below-Topic 1 and Topic 2.
 Use appropriate tenses.
 Include at least two future time clauses in each paragraph.
 You can type the paragraphs at the bottom of the page (with Kami).

-What will changes will happen in _________ (Choose a topic from the list or name a new topic.) in the next ten-15 years?
+Topic 1: What changes will happen in _________ (Choose one topic from the list or name a new topic.) in the next ten-15 years?

 - What will you do for a living?